08 Sep 2019

 You get a million, a 100 fathers and mothers and children that way.
 That's the joy and delight where we give ourselves for the Gospel, we gain a family, a bigger family, a warm family, a blood- bought family that we would never have, otherwise.
 I find it interesting in this text that Jesus never said you will have a 100 wives.
 I don't want to say why, but notice He also doesn't say a 100 fathers, just mothers, not fathers, perhaps reminding us that we only ever go to have one Heavenly Father, but we have great family members in His body.

 I also want you to note that Jesus is not a cunning salesman, paints all these good picture but doesn't tell you the reality.
 The reality is when you give your life for the sake of the Gospel, yes, you will have unspeakable joy and delight.
-Like Jesus, you will be able to say my food, my meat, my satisfaction is to do the will of My Father but at the very same time, you will also experience what Jesus said here, persecutions, it's interesting, right in the midst of this reward, He says as you do so, you will also receive persecution.
-That's the reality when we live godly in Christ Jesus, when we preach the Gospel, when we are ambassadors, when we are peacemakers, you will suffer persecution but we can count it all joy, we can agree with Jesus when He says, blessed are those who are persecuted for righteousness sake and the final little phrase which we have no time to expand and really no scope to expand upon, eternal life.
+Like Jesus, you will be able to say my food, my meat, my satisfaction is to do the will of My Father but at the very same time, you will also experience what Jesus said here, 'persecutions', it's interesting, right in the midst of this reward, He says, "As you do so, you will also receive persecution".
+[Mark 10:30] That's the reality when we live godly in Christ Jesus, when we preach the Gospel, when we are ambassadors, when we are peacemakers, you will suffer persecution but we can count it all joy, we can agree with Jesus when He says, "Blessed are those who are persecuted for righteousness sake" and the final little phrase which we have no time to expand and really no scope to expand upon, eternal life.
 Wow, what a concept, what a promise, what a future, eyes have not seen, neither ears heard, nor entered into the hearts of men the things that God has prepared for those who love Him, unspeakable joy in time to come.

-Basically, Jesus is saying, when you make personal sacrifices for the sake of the Gospel, you'll never be a loser you'll gain far more than you had ever given so let me wrap this up.
+Basically, Jesus is saying, "When you make personal sacrifices for the sake of the Gospel, you'll never be a loser you'll gain far more than you had ever given up" so let me wrap this up.
 This is a short three verses that teach us a lot about following Jesus.
-There is clarity in the reason in following Him, it's not for ourselves it's for His name, it's for God's kingdom, it's for the Gospel.
+There is clarity in the reason in following Him, it's not for ourselves, it's for His name, it's for God's kingdom, it's for the Gospel.

 I like to ask you about your jobs.
 How's your job, what's your job, how do you see your job?
 I think this is one dominant theme in a Singaporean's life, isn't it?
 I mean, if anything, Singaporeans are known to work very hard, Singaporeans are known to be dedicated to their jobs and it is a wonderful attribute to be dedicated to one's work.
 It is a wonderful virtue to be responsible for what you're called to.
 I think that is good Christian ethics but could it be that beyond dedication, there is an obsession, beyond dedication, there is idolatry, in that we take our jobs to be the ultimate goal and purpose and fulfilment of life, that now instead of working in order that I may survive so that I then can give myself to the Gospel, I am working so that this job brings me what God should bring me, this job brings me the comfort, the joys, the delights, the affirmation that really the Gospel should bring but now I look to my job to give it to me.
 Could it be that you and I are so addicted to our jobs that we will not follow Jesus, could it be?